jonegil/gui-with-gio/egg_timer/01_empty_window.md

 ## Comments

 The code looks simple enough, right?
-Still, let's take the tiime to to look at what's going on.
+Still, let's take the time to to look at what's going on.

 1. We import ```gioui.org/app```.
 What's that?